harryli0088/CS137-DNN-Project-StyleGAN2-Diamond/scraping/README.md

 # Diamond Web Scraping

 You can scrape Brilliant Earth for their diamond data without any fancy configuration.
-They don't check any headers like user agent.
 They do seem to do some rate limiting but will not block your requests.

 ## Set Up